bpype/blender-studio-pipeline/scripts/project-tools/README.md

 3. **It lets you pick your project**
    Once you're logged in, it shows you a list of projects from Kitsu and lets you pick which one you want to set up.

+4. **Set your Project Shortname**
+   If you haven't already set it in Kitsu, you will be prompted to set a shortname which is a project code with no spaces or upper case letters.

+4. **Asks if you are using Version Control Software** If you are not using version control software for your project the script will setup the Blender Kitsu add-on to create version files for production files.
+(Sequences, Shot, Asset, & Edit .blend files.)

 4. **It creates your project folder**
    The script makes a new folder for your project in the place you chose.
 If the folder can't be made (maybe it already exists or the path is wrong), it will ask you for a new place.
 Calls `init_folder_structure()` from `init_project_folder_structure.py` to create the standard folder skeleton for the project, including the main, `svn`, and `shared` directories, using predefined JSON templates.